youyanggu/covid19_projections/about.md

 ## Model Comparison with IHME

-Click [here](/model-comparison-ihme) to see how our projections have changed over time, compared with IHME.
+Click [here](/model-comparison-ihme) to see how our projections have changed over time, compared with the IHME model.

 ## Updates